 Shut down qmail if it's running.
-If you installed the qmail script from the Installation section, that can be done by:
+If you installed the qmailctl script from the Installation section, that can be done by:

 '''

-/usr/local/sbin/qmail stop
+qmailctl stop

 '''

-If you don't have the qmail script, you should use your startup/shutdown script or send qmail-send a TERM signal.
+If you don't have the qmailctl script, you should use your startup/shutdown script or send qmail-send a TERM signal.